 As stated earlier, being religious means being completely devoted to a religious institution and accepting its norms.

 When you claim to be religious, you acknowledge the presence of an ultimate universal power.
-People regard religion as holy, divine, sacred, and absolute, and it requires special reverence from us.
+People regard religion as holy, divine, sacred, and absolute, requiring special reverence from us.

-Being present in religion means praying to your believed deity, as the institution says.
+As the institution says, being present in religion means praying to your believed deity.
 For example, Christians believe in God, Muslims believe in Allah, and Hindus have their deities.

 Similarly, there is a sacred Holy book for each religion.
 The Bible is the scripture for Christians; Muslims read the Quran, and Hindus read the Bhagavad Gita.

 Religious participation means attending church, mandir, or mosque and offering prayers regularly.
-Again, if you’re truly devoted to religious practices, you must follow the institution’s rules.
+Again, if you’re genuinely devoted to spiritual practices, you must follow the institution’s rules.

 What Is Being Spiritual?